What is a venogram?

-- The doctor will take X-rays at timed intervals as the dye moves through your legs.
+- The healthcare provider will take X-rays at timed intervals as the dye moves through

-- The doctor may use a tourniquet on your leg to control how fast the blood flows.
+- The healthcare provider may use a tourniquet on your leg to control how fast the blood

-- The doctor will put a pressure dressing over the puncture site.
+- The healthcare provider will put a pressure dressing over the puncture site.